SaadAAkash/COVID-19-Bangladesh-Android/README.md

 }
 ```

-Step 2.
-Connect your app to Firebase, Create a Database and add Firebase Android config files and the essentials (`google-services.json`).
+1. Connect your app to Firebase, Create a Database and add Firebase Android config files and the essentials (`google-services.json`).
 For more information, please visit [Installation & Setup on Android](https://firebase.google.com/docs/database/android/start)

-Step 3.
-[Optional] Create a directory `drawable` in the path `app/src/main/res` and add your own demo graphics, which have been removed to protect the content privacy of this movement, Palao Corona.
+1. Optional] Create a directory `drawable` in the path `app/src/main/res` and add your own demo graphics, which have been removed to protect the content privacy of this movement, Palao Corona.
 Alternatively, comment out the codes where they have been used to run the demo app

-Step 4.
-[Optional] Create a directory `assests` in the path `app/src/main/` and put your animation files in it.
+1. [Optional] Create a directory `assests` in the path `app/src/main/` and put your animation files in it.
 Alternatively, comment out the codes where they have been used to run the demo app

 ### File Uses